awesomeroks/battleship/README.md

 ### TODO

-1) Experiment with Reinforcement Learning to determine if victor can be achieved faster than human-like-policy.
+1) Experiment with Reinforcement Learning to determine if victory can be achieved faster than human-like-policy.